Evaluate an activity based on a predefined set of criteria

 - Administrators can set the default visibility of new rubrics at the org unit level.

 - Instructors can set the visibility of individual rubrics.
 Creating or editing a rubric includes the following options: Rubric is always visible to learners, Rubric is hidden until feedback published, and Rubric is never visible to learners.

 To indicate rubric visibility to instructors, rubrics that are hidden until feedback is published or rubrics that are never visible display an indicator in the Rubrics section of the associated activity.
 Visible rubrics do not display an indicator.

 Note the following:

 - Visibility is a property of a rubric and not an individual assessment.
-Once rubric feedback is published to the learner, they can see the rubric feedback and rubric definition on any page where the rubric is used.
+Rubric definitions and published feedback appear in the assessment tool where the rubric is used.

 - For individual and group discussions, an instructor assesses the rubric in the assess topic workflow.
 Upon saving the assessment, the rubric feedback is considered published.